instana/go-sensor/CONTRIBUTING.md

 ### Pull Request Process

 Contributions are submitted through GitHub pull requests against the `main` branch.
 Each PR should have a clear description of the changes and their purpose, reference any related issues, and ensure all tests pass.
+We encourage contributors to follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages to maintain a clear and consistent project history.
 The Instana Go Tracer team reviews all submissions and may request changes or improvements.
 Once approved, maintainers will merge the contribution.

 ## Project Structure